-15 - Roundtable / Table Ronde

-An examination of the success of CCLB's TRF project in supporting French Communities in Minority Situation ng and Resources for Francophone and training foster belonging, and support language retention for newcomers. and support instructors working with them in second language programs across Canada.
+15 - Roundtable / Table RondeRichmond, Conference Center, street level ng and Resources for Francophone and training foster belonging, and support language retention for newcomers. and support instructors working with them in second language programs across Canada.
 The workshop will provide examples of modules, workshops and videos using authentic resources to spotlight topics such as Canada's First Nations, Francophone culture, education, and welcoming communities.
 Three panelists will discuss the how the resources support Newcomers, Instructors and the Government of Canada in ensuring the social economic well-being of Francophone Newcomers in Francophone minority communities.